The Tequila Sunrise is an old classic drink that sticks around because it’s so tasty. It’s also surprisingly easy to pour for such a beautiful drink.

-The long-standing appeal of these drinks is actually the orange juice – it hydrates your body and provides Vitamin C to prevent or reduce hangover effects, but you still get your alcohol kick, too.
+The long-standing appeal of orange juice drinks is actually the juice as much as the alcohol.
+It hydrates your body and provides Vitamin C to prevent or reduce hangover effects.
+But you still get your alcohol kick, too.

 - 4 ounces orange juice (fresh squeezed is preferred)